 Skip to main content

-The 10 best Robert De Niro movies to stream right now
+The 11 best Robert De Niro movies to stream right now

-From Raging Bull to The Godfather Part II, these are the roles that have defined Robert De Niro's long career
+From Raging Bull to The Godfather Part II, these are the roles that have defined De Niro's long career

 There are few actors working today who can match the career that Robert De Niro has had.
-Some, like Brad Pitt or George Clooney, have been in plenty of great movies, but even they don’t stack up to the kind of career that De Niro has had over the last half century.
+Some, like Brad Pitt or even George Clooney, have been in plenty of great movies, but even they don’t stack up to the kind of career that De Niro has had over the last half a century.
 De Niro’s success can be chalked up, at least in part, to his collaboration with great directors.
 De Niro has been in some of Martin Scorsese’s best movies, and Scorsese isn’t the only director who knows how to use him.

 Really, though, it’s De Niro himself who deserves a lot of the credit.
 Although he’s been in plenty of schlock, the best movies of his career are up there with the best movies ever made.
 When he emerged on the scene, De Niro showed off his ability to play a range of different types, and his skills have only deepened as the years have gone by.
+Keep reading and find out what Robert De Niro movies you cannot miss if you have already.

 Raging Bull (1980)